intuition-dev/mbCLIx/devOps/README.md

 #### This does not avoid need for QA resource and should only be used to supplement a Product side's QA resource.

-Unit testing services layer, View or regular Model(not VM) has much less benefits.
+Testing services layer ot View has much less benefits.

-# Silver Level

-## RUM, Synthetic transaction and Page/Screen Loads (pings)
+## RUM and Page/Screen Loads

 These are 3 different things, but same vendor provides all 3, and waterfall:

-- http://monitis.com They do recording or FireFox
+- http://monitis.com They do recording on FireFox

 Also:
 - http://uptrends.com Step script
 - http://site24x7.com Native app recorder

-## Capacity / Preventive 1

-** Take a single ViewModel and QUnit script.
-The script will try to stress.
-Then open the QUnit test in a few browsers.
-So you triple the stress.
+- Uptime status page

-# Gold Level
+# Gold LEVEL

 ## Capacity / Preventive 2